adrienjoly/react-1poll/component/README.md

-# 1poll
+# react-1poll component

 A simple [Doodle](http://doodle.com)-like poll component that makes it easy for contributors to add more options.
-Star it on [npm](https://www.npmjs.com/package/react-1poll) and on [github](https://github.com/adrienjoly/1poll).
+Star it on [npm](https://www.npmjs.com/package/react-1poll) and on [github](https://github.com/adrienjoly/react-1poll).

 Made with [React.js](https://facebook.github.io/react/) and [Material-UI](material-ui.com).
 Thanks to [Romain Dardour](http://twitter.com/rdardour) for his help!